 SSDs, or flash storage for Apples, are typically faster than hard drives, yet they offer less capacity.
 They have several advantages in power efficiency, size, and weight, as well as less heat production and lower noise.

-They work very well for ultra-light weight and ultra-slim laptops, and they have no moving parts to deteriorate.
+They work very well for ultra-lightweight and ultra-slim laptops, and they have no moving parts to deteriorate.
 Some laptops use SSD for total storage, while others use a dedicated, smaller SSD for the operating system along with a conventional hard drive for data storage.

 Hard Disk Drives

-Conventional hard disk drives are common because they tend to be inexpensive in relation to SSDs and provide large capacity.
+Conventional hard disk drives are common because they tend to be inexpensive in relation to SSDs and provide a large capacity.
 However, they add to the weight and size of the laptop as well as producing noise and heat.